symonk/profiler/README.md

 Thread profiling shows stack traces of code that caused new OS level threads to be created by the go scheduler.
 This is implemented in this library but it has been broken since 2013.
+Should it be fixed in future or if you wish to use it now, consider it experimental.

 > [!CAUTION]
 > This has been broken since 2013, do not use it!